 I exercise hard and I try to keep active because it makes me feel good about myself.
 But mostly I do it… to stay alive!
 It’s a fact that physical fitness is crucial for people with chronic lung diseases.
-I suppose in my case, I’ve taken that advise to the extreme.
+I suppose in my case, I’ve taken it to the extreme.

-Daily exercise won’t cure your lung disease, but it can certainly help you live a better, more satisfied and probably longer life… I’m living proof!
-If I can do this, anyone can.
-Blogging about my disease also helps me cope…..
-Maybe it will help others too.
+If I can do it, anyone can.
+Exercise won’t cure your lung disease, but it can certainly help you live a better, more satisfied and probably longer life… I’m living proof!